sawoohoorun/openshift-observability/README.md

 - `oc` CLI tool installed and configured
 - Helm 3.x installed (for MinIO deployment)
 - Podman installed (instead of Docker)

-**Important**: While this guide uses Jaeger UI for trace visualization, note that Jaeger UI is deprecated.
-For production use, consider using the OpenShift Console distributed tracing UI plugin instead (covered in Step 4 of Verification and Testing).

 ## Installation Steps